June 12, 2020

 According to Build with Propane, there are five appliances that can significantly increase efficiency and comfort while reducing carbon footprint.
 They are space heaters, water heaters, kitchen ranges, clothes dryers and fireplaces.
 Compared to electric, propane appliances typically offer higher efficiency ratings to save you money.
-An Energy Star propane water heater, for example, can save about 13-16% in annual energy costs compared with electric and heating oil units.⁺ When it comes to space heating, propane furnaces typically have efficiency ratings at 90% or above.
+An Energy Star certified propane water heater, for example, can reduce propane costs by 13 to 20%.+ When it comes to space heating, propane furnaces typically have efficiency ratings at 90% or above.

 Use a Clean, Low-Carbon Fuel